Follow Us:

 • GMDN confirmation

-UKCA Marking Technical File
+UKCA Technical File

 Members of the QA and regulatory teams frequently struggle to discover the requisite number of medical device technical files for devices slated for UKCA Marking.
 The correct segmentation of technical files based on intended usage, application, and GMDN Code is critical for the file’s quick processing.
 It is advised to remember that the medical device technical file or documentation is all about your device to establish safety and performance.
 It means you cannot combine products with different intended uses, different classes, different construction materials, or even different designs.